b3ll9trix/b3ll9trix/README.md

 # Hi there 👋🏾, I'm Reshma 🐣
+> A complex system that works is invariably found to have evolved from a simple system that worked.
+A complex system designed from scratch never works and cannot be patched up to make it work.
+You have to start over with a working simple system.
+>
+> — John Gall, *Systemantics*

 ## Get to know me 🤝🏾
 I'm a Software Engineer with a passion for Database Systems, Peformance and Tooling.
 I write code mostly in Go and closely follow the community.